Coco Gauff defeats top-ranked Aryna Sabalenka in 3 sets to win her first French Open title

 Sabalenka started the deciding set strongly, sticking to her high-risk approach to hold her first service game.

-Gauff responded by raising her level, winning a superb rally in the third game that drew loud cheers.
+Gauff responded by raising her level, winning a superb rally in the third game that drew loud cheers and applause from the crowd.
 After an intense exchange of drop shots, Gauff hit a lob that Sabalenka chased down before attempting a shot between her legs — only for Gauff to intercept it at the net and finish with a winner.

 Gauff was consistent from the baseline and earned a break point which she converted when Sabalenka double-faulted, giving her a 2-1 lead.
 Sabalenka turned toward her box and shouted in frustration but then regained her composure, breaking back to level the match at 3-3.